 Had you been into a property or area where animals were or had been present? were you in a property where an animal had been kept up to eighteen months before?

 You should ask questions like “has my neighbours cat entered my car while windows were open or the roof was down”?

-What time of day was it when I noticed them?
+What time of day did you notice them?

 Was the weather hot or cold – was it day or night?

 Like all insects, fleas like warmth.
 If you are the warmest thing in a cold room, then your heat signature will get them interested.

 If the room is warm or an area is exposed to sunlight through glass, then it speeds up the development time it takes for flea larvae to reach maturity or developing adults in pupae to mature.

 Cats and dogs are the most common sources of fleas.
 You also find that rabbits and other animals that frequent your garden will also leave these little critters behind.

 It’s not uncommon for fleas to be present in one corner of the garden.
 Badgers, hedgehogs and foxes regularly visit gardens.

 Children usually get bitten first as their skin is delicate and untainted with strong perfumes or aftershaves.

 Pets that come into your homes and offices are also commonly responsible for infestations.

 If you have a cat flap installed without a magnetic or infrared lock then it must be sealed.
 It is ubiquitous for non-resident cats to come into the property and nap on the sofas, etc.

 Fleas are usually present two to three weeks after the initial infestation.
 Sometimes quicker if large numbers of adults were present on the contaminating host.